LeBarbouze/tunacell/README.md

 # Install

-tunacell has been developed with Python 2.7 and is now compatible with Python 3.6 (note that there might be hidden compatibility bugs).
+tunacell has been originally developed with Python 2.7 and is developed with Python 3.6.
+Current major version 0 is compatible with both.
+We encourage users to shift to Python 3 though.

-It can be installed locally using pip.
-Clone (or download) the repo and make a local (editable) install using pip:
+The best way to install tunacell is to clone the repo and make a local, editable install using pip:

     pip install -e .

+This way, you will get script tutorials shipped with the library.
+Otherwise the library can be installed remotely from wheels (*i.e.* without cloning the repo):

+	pip install tunacell

+In this case, you should download manually the scripts from the `scripts` folder.

 ## Local install, and `virtualenv`